BraghinAndrea/GSoC2025-project-log/final-report.md

 Oct 10–20: Implemented INCLUDE_TRANSFORM + DEFINE_TRANSFORMATION; followed up on SECTION_SOLID robustness.

 Keep iterating on the INCLUDE_TRANSFORM PR per mentor feedback (edge transforms, formatting guards).

 ## Acknowledgements
+I would like to thank the whole Google Summer of Code organization for provind such a successfull program uplifting young developers and the open source community.
+I had the opportunity to test myself, learn and ultimately grow as a person even.
+This project covered a long stretch of time in my case, I am greateful for the flexible scheduling I was allowed to follow.

 Huge thanks to BRL-CAD and my mentors Sean and Ali for reviews, design discussions, and guidance.

+Frankly this was not the GSoC I was hoping for but it became a companion throughtout difficulties, ups and downs.
+An important step in my journey I'll be always proud of.

 BRL-CAD — [GitHub repo](https://github.com/BRL-CAD/brlcad)

 LS-DYNA documentation - [here](https://lsdyna.ansys.com/manuals/)